The Wellness Clinic

-Our Wellness Clinic will provide basic vaccinations and thorough physical examinations for each pet at prices that are reflective of lower income status.
+Our Wellness Clinic will provide basic vaccinations and thorough physical examinations.
 We also offer de-worming, micro-chipping, urine and fecal analysis, nail trimming, blood work, and ear and skin management.
 A wide variety of prescription food, flea and tick treatment, and heartworm preventative will be available at competitive prices.
-All dogs will receive a current license if applicable.
 This is a great way to bring your pet up to date on vaccinations and receive a physical exam which will screen for potential underlying medical issues.

 All cats must be safely secured in carriers and dogs must be on a leash.
 We are also offering services for rabbits and guinea pigs, too!

 Hours of Operation:

 Clients: Appointments are strongly recommended.
 Walk-in clients will be seen as time allows for an additional exam fee.
 Please call (717) 393-6551 ext.
 306 to schedule your appointment.

 Services: We will offer basic vaccinations and wellness exams.

 Prices: Please view the pricing guide for the basic services that the Wellness Clinic provides: Wellness Clinic Pricing (PDF) * Please note prices and services are subject to change.
 This list is only a general guideline.

 Senator Edward Kennedy said in 1980, “Let us resolve that the state of a family’s health shall never depend on the size of a family’s wealth.”
 Neither should the state of your pet’s health.